Lecture: Higher-order Functions

 end

-Sometimes we have two separate or parallel arrays that we want to process in tandem.
+Sometimes we have two separate or parallel arrays that we want to process in tandem, like names and IDs, book titles and authors, and so on.
 In a language with only loops, we'd write code like this every single time we encounter this problem:

 stop = [xs.size, ys.size].min